Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 In the case just described, how do we trust our unknown peers?
 Through **verification and validation**.
 Amy requests Kevin to verify the amount David transacted with her.
 Kevin checks it and... oops, Kevin finds the amount of the transaction is not $10,000, but $300, so it's not valid.
 Kevin rejects and nullifies the transaction.

 Similar to these, validation, then verification methods devised by the blockchain and implemented by the peers provide the collector trust needed in a decentralized system.

+### Blockchain Structure

+Transaction is the basic element of the Bitcoin Blockchain.
+1. Transactions are validated and broadcast.
+2. Many transactions form a block.
+3. Many blocks form a chain through a digital data link.
+4. Blocks go through a consensus process, to select the next block that will be added to the chain.
+5. Chosen block is verified, and added to the current chain.
+6. Validation and consensus process are carried out by special peer nodes called miners.
+These are powerful computers executing software defined by the blockchain protocol.

+Let's discuss the details of a single transaction in bitcoin: